glorphindale/langohr.docs/articles/queues.md

 When a queue is deleted, all of the messages in it are deleted as well.

-## Queue durability vs message durability
+## Queue Durability vs Message Durability

 See [Durability guide](/articles/durability.html)

-## Vendor-specific extensions related to queues
+## RabbitMQ Extensions Related to Queues

 See [RabbitMQ Extensions guide](/articles/rabbitmq_extensions.html)